Many Fall Victim to Addiction

 You can make a choice.
 Are you going to turn to God and others to help remove the deep emotional pain within, or will you turn to some temporary relief – a calm euphoria or an amazing high?
 No one points a gun at our head and says, “I will force you to be an addict.”
 You can choose.
 If you choose the temporary relief, chances are you will soon be locked up in an addiction, and in the end, things will be worse than whatever you were trying to escape.

 Everyone who has an addiction was totally clean once.
-Every addict had his or her first time experience with what caused his or her addiction.
+Every addict had his or her first-time experience with what caused his or her addiction.
 They could have said no, and never known the highs or the cruel lows of their addiction.
 But instead, they rationalized and said to themselves, I’ll experiment just once.
 For many, “just once” was all they needed to begin the dance with the devil of death.
 Let’s take drugs and alcohol for example.
 Studies tell us 10% of all Americans are predisposed to becoming addicted to drugs because of their genetics.
-People who fall in this predisposed category have better than a 50% chance of becoming addicted to something.
+People who fall into this predisposed category have better than a 50% chance of becoming addicted to something.
 While their friends may be able to take 1 or 2 drinks and walk away, these people cannot.
-The just once lie ends up being the beginning of disaster.10% of all Americans are predisposed to becoming #addicted to drugs because of their genetics.
-Click To Tweet
+The just once lie ends up being the beginning of disaster.

 You may be asking yourself, “Is there any way out?
 Can I overcome the addiction in my life?”
 The answer is a thousand times yes!
 But it will take a true spiritual transformation.